carmine560/trading-grapher/README.md

 ## Styles ##

-`trading_grapher.py` provides the following selectable styles as modules, which you can specify using the `-G` option.
+`trading_grapher.py` provides the following style modules, which you can specify using the `-G` option.

 ### `fluorite` ###